rezza007/HotspotAutoLogin/README.md

 3. Type the following command each time you want to connect to the Internet: HOTSPOT

 # Help
- Works using CLI commands, to show complete list of supported commands use '-h' or '--help' command.
+ Works using CLI commands, to show complete list of supported commands use '-h' or '--help'.

   ![Help command output](https://raw.githubusercontent.com/rezza007/HotspotAutoLogin/master/screenshot.png)